American Literature Between the Civil War

 Maggie: A Girl of the Streets tells the story of the sad downward path of a poor girl from the Bowery.
 Thrown out of her home by her two drunkard parents after she dates a friend of her brother’s, bartender Pete, she loses her “character” and must move in with him.
 He deserts her, and the story goes downhill from there—sad, but probably true for too many girls of that era.
 The Red Badge of Courage follows the path of Private Henry Fleming, a soldier in the Civil War.
 He loses courage in the field of battle and flees; the novel is the tale of his search for redemption.
 It was much praised in its day for the realism of the battle scenes.
-“The Open Boat” is the slightly fictionalized account of an event that really happened to Crane, when he endured the aftermath of a shipwreck when he was on the way to Cuba to cover the Spanish American War for a newspaper.
+“The Open Boat” (more information in this post) is the slightly fictionalized account of an event that really happened to Crane, when he endured the aftermath of a shipwreck when he was on the way to Cuba to cover the Spanish American War for a newspaper.
 These plot summaries may sound somewhat depressing, but I encourage you to read one or all of these works anyway, as well as the great story “The Blue Hotel.”
 Crane’s writing is powerful and beautifully descriptive.
 The stories he tells provide unrivaled, realistic glimpses into the lives of some typical 19th century Americans.
-They also testify to Crane’s belief human strength and nobility that may come out only in the face of unbeatable odds.
+They also testify to Crane’s belief in human strength and nobility that may come out only in the face of unbeatable odds.

 Charlotte Perkins Gilman, “The Yellow Wallpaper,” 1892, and Herland, 1915.